Family and Medical Leave

 For injured servicemen leave, the employee and his/her spouse may be limited to a combined total of 26 weeks of leave in a 12-month period, including the types of leave listed above in this paragraph.

-XIII.
+XIV.
 INTERMITTENT LEAVE

 It may be medically necessary for some employees to use intermittent FMLA leave.
 The University will work with employees (and employees are required to work with the University) to arrange reduced work schedules or leaves of absence in order to care for a family member's serious medical condition or due to the employee's own serious medical condition.
 Fitness for Duty statements are not required when an employee returns from intermittent FMLA leave.